 To apply, submit all of the following in pdf format (as one document, if possible) to [email protected], and include the position in the subject line.

-- Cover letter foregrounding your interest in and readiness for the position
+- Resume with cover letter that articulates your interest in and readiness for the position

-- Contact information for three professional references (title/relationship to you, email address, phone number)
+- Contact information for three professional references (email and phone number)

 - Undergraduate and graduate (where appropriate) transcripts